Grinis Research Intelligence & Technologies

 NOA: Nonlinear Optimisation Algorithms

-Particle Physics
+Computational Physics

-Data collected from such experiments becomes significant, and the equipment is getting accessible beyond the physics labs for applications.
-We build a software suite to perform Monte-Carlo simulations of particles passing through matter integrated with differentiable programming techniquess carrying out analysis and inference on that data with performance and modelling complexity suitable not only for further scientific work, but also meeting industry requirements.
+High energy physics (HEP) beyond colliders challenges mathematical models and their implementation in a unique way.
+We have to take into account complex interactions with the media the experiment takes place in.
+We build a software suite to perform Monte-Carlo simulations for particles passing through matter integrated with differentiable programming techniquess carrying out analysis and inference on that data with performance and modelling complexity suitable not only for further scientific work, but also meeting industry requirements:

 Differentiable Programming for Particle Physics Simulations, JETP, Vol. 161 (2), (2022) [arXiv] [QUARKS-2021 conference] [notebook]